Davphla/gno-academy/workshop.md

 ### `gnomod.toml` Configuration

-It is the configuration file for your realm.
+`gnomod.toml` is the configuration file for your realm.

 ```toml
 module = "gno.land/r/[your-username]/home"